DEC's Role and Responsibilities

 Will I be notified if a public hearing is postponed?

-If the applicant has given timely notice to the DEC that he or she cannot attend, the DEC's website will be updated to reflect the change.
+Any hearing postponements or continuations will be announced at the meeting.
+If a date, time and location is not announced at the scheduled meeting, the postponement or continuation will be posted on the meeting room entrance doors and in the DEC offices.
+The DEC's website will also be updated to reflect the change.
 You are also encouraged to call the DEC Office at 978-772-8831 to verify the scheduled hearing.
 Weather cancellations are sent to the local radio stations and cancellations are posted on the entrance doors.

 How can I voice my opinion on an application if I am unable to attend the hearing?

-At any point during the hearing (before the hearing is closed) you may submit your written opinion on the pending application by mail to the Devens Enterprise Commission, 43 Buena Vista Street, Devens, MA 01432 or by fax at 978-772-7577 (please address your comments to the DEC since the fax is shared with other agencies).
+Once an application is submitted, but before the hearing is closed, you may submit your written opinion on the pending application by mail to the Devens Enterprise Commission, 33 Andrews Parkway, Devens, MA 01434 or by fax at 978-772-1529.

 Top of Page